dfischer/betterfrontend/readme.md

 * How to work on the front-end layer of a web-application framework effectively.

+# What is Front-End Development?

-# A Stylesheet Guide Meant for Web-Applications
+# Stylesheet Layer

 This is a stylesheet guide that was created under the idea of working with web-applications, and specifically Ruby on Rails.